 Act to correct the problems

-Finding and fixing problems shows that the system is being used positively.
+Finding and fixing problems shows the system is being used positively.
 Correct problems by:

 - reviewing results from the checking process;